CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 ## Connect to the Postgres cluster

 As part of creating a Postgres cluster, the Postgres Operator creates a PostgreSQL user account.
-The credentials for this account are stored in a Secret that has the name `<clusterName>-pguser`.
+The credentials for this account are stored in a Secret that has the name `<clusterName>-pguser-<userName>`.

 Within this Secret are attributes that provide information to let you log into the PostgreSQL cluster.
 These include: